omkar2354/Machine-Learning-Projects/Ecommerce_retail_sales_revenue_prediction/readme.md

 Discount_Effect

-3️⃣ Encoding & Scaling
+4️⃣ Encoding & Scaling

-One-hot encoding

-StandardScaler (saved as .pkl)
+One-Hot Encoding for Category & Region

+StandardScaler for numeric data

+Saved scaler as:

+standard_scaler.pkl

-4️⃣ Model Training
+5️⃣ Model Training & Selection

-Trained three models and compared:
+Trained 3 models:

+Model	Metrics (MAE / RMSE / R²)
-Linear Regression
+Linear Regression	Baseline

-Decision Tree
+Decision Tree	Better but unstable

-Random Forest
+Random Forest	⭐ Best performing model

-Random Forest gave the best RMSE and R² → selected as final model.

-Saved using:
+Saved final model:

 RandomForest_model.pkl

+💾 How to Create the Pickle Files (Model + Scaler)

+You do not need to download anything.
+Just run the training script, and it will automatically generate the files.

+Step 1 — Run the training script python model_training.py

+Step 2 — This script will automatically create:

+✔ RandomForest_model.pkl
-standard_scaler.pkl
+✔ standard_scaler.pkl

-(kept in Drive due to large size)
+Both will be saved in the project folder.

+Step 3 — These files are then used by the Streamlit app.
-🌐 Streamlit App (Short Explanation)
+🌐 How the Streamlit App Works

-The app.py file builds an interactive web interface where users can:

-Adjust inputs (Units, Discount, Clicks, CTR, CPC, Category, Region…)
+The Streamlit app (app.py) loads:

+The trained .pkl model

-Auto-load saved model + scaler
+The saved scaler

-Perform real-time revenue predictions

-See metrics instantly
+Median category-level metrics

+User input from sidebar

+It performs:

+Feature engineering on the fly

+Scaling with the saved scaler

+Prediction using the saved model

-Download prediction CSV
+Displays revenue prediction

-Uses cached loading for performance

-This allows non-technical users to interact with the trained ML model.
+Allows CSV download for the predicted row

+Everything runs locally, nothing online.

 ▶️ How to Run the Streamlit App

+After training your model:

-Install dependencies:
+Install required packages:

 pip install -r requirements.txt